Pushing a heavy mower isn’t fun, especially in a hilly yard. Most of my garden is hilly, there’s no way I could push it without the drive system.

 If when dragging the mower backways, (this time the drive lever released) the driven wheels should move freely.
 If they don’t, back off the adjustment.
 This video covers it all – “Mower self drive troubleshooting video”.

-Tighten locknut – When your happy, tighten the lock-nut and you’re good to mow.
+Tighten locknut – When you are happy, tighten the lock-nut and you’re good to mow.
 Nice work you!

-Self propelled lawn mower hard to push?
-The most common cause of a hard to push self propelled lawn mower is poor drive cable adjustment.
+Is a self-propelled lawn mower hard to push?
+The most common cause of a hard-to-push self-propelled lawn mower is poor drive cable adjustment.